nsantti/checkers/README.md

   - Button available to watch a computer play against itself
   - Game Over screen has a button to play again
   - Button to see all available legal moves for current player
+  - Undo button to undo the previous move
+    - Can undo as many moves as wanted
 - Visual appeal
   - Squares are highlighted when the mouse is in them
   - Pieces that must jump are highlighted